stayintarkov/StayInTarkov.Client/README.md

 ---

-## State of Stay In Tarkov

-* Stay In Tarkov is in active development by the SIT team
-* Pull Requests and Contributions will always be accepted (if they work!)

----

 ## About

 The Stay in Tarkov project was born due to Battlestate Games' (BSG) reluctance to create the pure PvE version of Escape from Tarkov.
 The project's aim is simple, create a Cooperation PvE experience that retains progression.
-If BSG decide to create the ability to do this on live OR I receive a DCMA request, this project will be shut down immediately.
+If BSG decide to create the ability to do this on live OR we receive a DCMA request, this project will be shut down immediately.

+## Warning

+Due to the popularity of the project.
+There are numerous forks and scam projects appearing online of Stay in Tarkov.
+Please be aware of these scams.
+SIT will always be free and open source.
+Any projects that are closed source and requiring payment are a scam.

 ## Disclaimer

 * You must buy the game to use this.
 You can obtain it here. [https://www.escapefromtarkov.com](https://www.escapefromtarkov.com).
 * This is by no means designed for cheats (this project was made because cheats have destroyed the Live experience)
 * This is by no means designed for illegally downloading the game (and has blocks for people that do!)
 * This is purely for educational purposes.
-I am using this to learn Unity and TCP/UDP/Web Socket Networking and I learnt a lot from BattleState Games \o/.
+We can learn a lot from BattleState Games \o/
-* I am not affiliated with BSG or others (on Reddit or Discord) claiming to be working on a project.
-Do NOT contact SPTarkov subreddit or Discord about this project.
+* I (Paulov) am not affiliated with BSG or others (on Reddit or Discord) claiming to be working on a project.
+Do NOT contact SPTarkov subreddit or Discord about this project
-* This project is not affiliated with SPTarkov (SPT-Aki) but uses its excellent Server.
+* This project is not affiliated with SPTarkov (SPT-Aki) but uses its excellent Server
-* This project is not affiliated with any other Escape from Tarkov emulator.
+* This project is not affiliated with any other Escape from Tarkov emulator
-* This project comes "as-is".
-It either works for you or it doesn't.
+* This project does not want forks to release closed source and paygated emulators

 ## Support